hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/hypo69/code_assistant/instructions/instruction_code_explainer_html_en.md

 # Code Analysis

 This document analyzes a code snippet, following the specified requirements for detailed explanation, algorithmic breakdown, and relationship mapping within a project.
-Since no actual code was provided, this response will demonstrate the expected format with a hypothetical example.
+Since no actual code was provided, this response will demonStarte the expected format with a hypothetical example.

 ## <input code>